night0721/NullValkyrie/README.md

 ## Support

-If you need support, you can join the Discord server: https://discord.gg/qTfXU3yuuN or DM me on Discord: Ń1ght#4004
+If you need support, you can join the []Discord server](https://discord.gg/SbQHChmGcp) or DM me on Discord: night.dev

 ## License

-NullValkyrie is licensed under the CC-BY-NC-SA-4.0.
+NullValkyrie is licensed under the GNU Public LICENSE v3.0.
 See [LICENSE](https://github.com/night0721/NullValkyrie/blob/master/LICENSE) for more information.

-## Credits

-- [night0721] - Discord: Ń1ght#4004

 ## Contribution

-We welcome contributions to the NullValkyrie project!
 If you have any ideas for improvements or new features, please feel free to fork the project and create a pull request or open an issue.
 All contributions are welcome, including translations, documentation, and code.